 Canadian Permanent Residents:

 A Visa Application Centre (VAC) is a private, commercial office licensed by the government of Canada to accept visa applications - TRVs, work permits, study permits, TRPs - forward these applications to the appropriate Canadian govenrment office, and help applicants with basic questions they have about the application, before it is submitted, in the local language.
 They provide these services for a fee.
 The fee varies from country to country and from company to company.
-(4 companies have been licensed by CIC to provide these services to date.)
+(4 companies have been licensed by IRCC to provide these services to date.)
 Only certain VACs provide biometric services, if necessary for your application, though the Canadian government is working on expanding the number of VACs which offer these services.

 VACs accept the same applications as visa offices.
 They forward your application to the appropriate visa office on your behalf, for a fee.